Migraine with aura

 People who have migraine with aura are at a slightly higher risk of stroke.
 Women who have migraine with aura appear to have an even higher risk of stroke if they smoke or take birth control pills.

 Preparing for your appointment

-If you're experiencing temporary visual or sensory disturbances, a first step in having your symptoms evaluated is to see your family doctor or a general practitioner.
-In some cases you may be referred to a doctor who specializes in nervous system disorders (neurologist).
+If you're experiencing temporary visual or sensory disturbances, see your family doctor or a general practitioner.
+In some cases, you may be referred to a doctor who specializes in nervous system disorders (neurologist).